jinalshah/devops-images/README.md

 This is due to the build/shell throwing an error when one "source" command calls another "source" (i.e. a nested source).

 As a work-around / temporary fix - we use the sed command for all the stage builds that uncomments the command `# source <(kubectl completion zsh)` in the `~/.zshrc` file.

+### Temporarily disabled source ~/.zshrc

+Temporarily disables `source ~/.zshrc` for the GCP builds for the same reason above.